-Hi my name is Jasmin and I like making jam!……Some people who know me say I have Grandma like ways what with my love of making jam, baking, crafting, knitting and gardening but I’m equally happy out having fun with friends or being at home making jam or baking, I guess that’s just how I am.
+Hi my name is Jasmin and I like making jam!……Some people who know me say I have Grandma like ways what with my love of making jam, baking, crafting, knitting and gardening, but I say just embrace whatever brings your joy!
 I woke up this morning and just felt like making jam, it’s such a perfect activity for a Sunday.

 This year we’ve had quite a bumper crop of raspberries in the garden which I’ve been really excited about as it’s meant I could make my favourite raspberry jam and enjoy my lovely homegrown raspberries all through Winter.
 I’m looking forward to enjoying the jam in a Victoria sponge cake or on some homemade scones with clotted cream!